-- Averted in Due South, when Frasier and Vecchio are trapped in a bank vault.
-Frasier trips the sprinkler in order to flood the vault, and that sprinkler is the only one to go off in the whole bank.
+- Averted in Due South, when Fraser and Vecchio are trapped in a bank vault.
+Fraser trips the sprinkler in order to flood the vault, and that sprinkler is the only one to go off in the whole bank.

 - There was a music video, can't remember the song, where a bunch of partiers tripped the nightclub's sprinklers.
 Almost an aversion, since multiple people are tripping multiple sprinklers, but they were having way too much fun dancing under water that should be highly pressurized, filthy, and probably ice-cold.